 20. You have to come to terms with the fact that in Ibiza nothing really makes much sense but that’s all part of the fun.

-This is my 100th blog post, thanks for reading!
+Originally published in April 2016 as my 100th blog post, thanks for reading!